Julius Kahn (inventor): Inventions and impact

 Kahn experimented and developed reinforced concrete construction materials, with at least 75 patented inventions in the field by 1934.
 His first patent was "Kahn Trussed Bar", also called "the Kahn Bar" or "Kahn Bar System", patented in 1903.
 The Kahn bar was a straight steel beam whose edges were slightly bent, resulting in improved stress distribution "wings" that increased tension strength.
 It was the principal product of the Trussed Concrete Steel Company, although the company manufactured many prefabricated steel products, as well as complete buildings — all used in construction around the world.
 Kahn's co-workers noted that he would stop whatever he was doing to write down an idea immediately, no matter what else was engaging him.
-Additionally he encouraged Truscon employees with financial incentives to develop new and improved ideas to benefit the company.
+Additionally, he encouraged Truscon employees with financial incentives to develop new and improved ideas to benefit the company.
 For example, employee David H. Morgan was financially rewarded for inventing a new type of airplane hangar door, subsequently manufactured by Truscon.

-The Kahn system of reinforced concrete was adapted by his brother Albert Kahn, an architect, for design and construction of industrial buildings.
+The Kahn system of reinforced concrete was adapted by his brother Albert Kahn, an architect, for the design and construction of industrial buildings.
 By 1939, Kahn's system was used in 134 U.S. cities and was adopted by builders in Africa, Europe, Canada, China, Brazil, and Mexico.
 The system was used in the first two automobile factories in the U.S., Packard and Cadillac, progenitors of the most prodigious industry of the 20th century.
 His unique engineering and construction method was also found in airplane plants, warehouses, docks, foundries, creameries, filtration plants, rubber factories, steel plants, silos, distilleries, smelters, and textile mills.